Jbleezy/BO2-Reimagined/README.md

 * No longer changes FOV

 ### Meat Stink
+* Added pick up, throw, and land sounds to all maps
 * All zombies go after player holding the meat
 * 75% move speed while holding the meat
 * Take 50 damage per second if stationary while holding the meat